khanak0509/learning-without-memory/README.md

 **Test case:** "Explain quantum computing in 50 words."

 - **Starting with high verbosity (1.0)**
-  - → Model already outputs ~48–52 words and stabilizes
+  - Model already outputs approximately 48 to 52 words and stabilizes

 - **Starting with low verbosity (0.1)**
-  - → Gradual increase across runs
+  - Gradual increase across runs
-  - → 0.10 → 0.146 → 0.20 → 0.32
+  - Values: 0.10 → 0.146 → 0.20 → 0.32

-- **After convergence (verbosity ≈ 0.3–0.4)**
+- **After convergence (verbosity approximately 0.3 to 0.4)**
-  - → The model consistently produces ~50 words
+  - The model consistently produces around 50 words

 ### Key Result

-Once trained, if you later ask:
+Once trained, if you ask:

 ```
 "Explain quantum computing"
 ```
 (without specifying length)

-➡️ **The model still outputs ~50 words**, because that behavior is now encoded in the parameters.
+The model still outputs approximately 50 words, because that behavior is now encoded in the parameters.

-**No memory.
+No memory.
 No training.
-Just learned behavior.**
+Just learned behavior.

 ## ⚠️ Limitations

 - Requires multiple runs to converge
-- Explicit prompt instructions (e.g., "exactly 100 words") override learned behavior
+- Explicit prompt instructions (such as "exactly 100 words") override learned behavior
 - Learning is local and task-specific
-- No long-term generalization across domains (by design)
+- No long-term generalization across different domains (by design)

 ## 📦 Setup